Products

 The Farm itself was well known for its nature conservation and organic farming.
 It was featured on BBC programmes such as Spring Watch and Last Night of the Proms, and at one point was visited by the Cuban minister for agriculture.

 Rod’s future son-in-law, Stephen O’Hara, had just graduated university and came to help with training for two weeks.
-But he decided to stick around and eventually became Chairman of Elmhurst
+But he decided to stick around and is now Chair of Elmhurst Energy.

 Elmhurst set up a home buyer product/survey at the request of Nationwide Building Society who wanted an energy rating service which provided quick energy assessments for house sales.